Rules for Defining Incidents

 Incident Type |

-State reportable incidents must be associated with the incident type NM State Reporting. |
+State reportable incidents must be associated with the incident type NM State Reporting^. |

 Offender |

-At least one offender must be defined for each incident.
+At least one student offender must be defined for each incident.
 Multiple offenders per incident are allowed. |

 Behavior |

-At least one behavior (infraction) must be defined for each offender.
+At least one state reportable behavior (infraction) must be defined for at least one of the student offenders.
 Multiple behaviors are allowed per offender; however one of the behaviors must be the primary behavior.
 While there may be multiple behaviors per incident, only one can be marked as the primary behavior. |

 Action |

-At least one action (response) (only the most serious deemed by the District) must be associated with each primary behavior. |
+At least one state reportable action (response) must be associated to the state reportable behavior. |

 Object |

-Objects are NOT necessary for New Mexico state reporting.
-If the District chooses to define/use object codes, they must be associated with each offender.
+Objects are conditionally necessary for New Mexico state reporting.
+If using an object code is required (due to the selected behavior code implying the use/presence of a weapon/object), they must be associated with each offender.
 Objects are used to define the weapon used by an offender. |

 Victim |